awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 ------
 #### [ eksctl ]

-   Replace *my\-cluster* with the name of your cluster,*111122223333* with your account ID, and then run the command\.
+   Replace *my\-cluster* with the name of your cluster, *111122223333* with your account ID, and then run the command\.

    ```
    eksctl create iamserviceaccount \
      --cluster=my-cluster \
      --namespace=kube-system \
      --name=aws-load-balancer-controller \
+     --role-name "AmazonEKSLoadBalancerControllerRole" \
      --attach-policy-arn=arn:aws:iam::111122223333:policy/AWSLoadBalancerControllerIAMPolicy \
-     --override-existing-serviceaccounts \
      --approve
    ```